cqframework/FhirProfileTools/QuickHtmlGenerator.md

 ## Notes

 There are some errors in generated profiles in the FHIR DSTU2 package from September 2015 with respect to cardinality of extensions.
-The publisher tool uses the default cardinality 0..* for extensions rather than use the cardinality defined in extensions.
+The publisher tool uses the default cardinality 0..* for extensions rather than use the cardinality as defined in extensions.
 This has been fixed in the current publishing tool and available in the continuous integration branch of FHIR.
 Issue was documented in HL7 gforge as issue # [8750](http://gforge.hl7.org/gf/project/fhir/tracker/?action=TrackerItemEdit&tracker_item_id=8750).
 If use the packaged DSTU2 bundle then the errors will be present in the source profiles and carried through to the logical model documentation.

 Example:

-XML definition of the profile for severity extension element in Adverse Event was incorrectly listed as 0..* rather than 0..1 as defined in the extension definition.
+XML definition of the profile for severity extension element in Adverse Event was incorrectly listed as `0..*` rather than 0..1 as defined in the extension definition.

 Source: http://hl7.org/fhir/DSTU2/qicore/qicore-adverseevent.profile.xml.html